Academy Sports and Outdoors Logo

 • Start by taking 1-2 tablespoons of oil and placing it carefully on the griddle.
 Use your tongs and a rolled-up microfiber cloth to spread the oil evenly over the surface of the griddle.

 • If your griddle is small, use less oil, and if it's larger, use more oil.
-However, make sure not to use too much oil as you don't want the griddle to be drowning in oil.
+However, make sure not to use too much oil because you don't want the griddle to be drowning in oil.

 • If you’ve accidentally created a puddle of oil, grab microfiber cloths to quickly soap some of it up.